 The good news is that crimes against people are quite low.
 There are an average of 6.15 crimes against people per 1,000 in Rosedale.

-Unfortunately, the recession has made property crime such as breaking and entering and automobile theft more common than ever before.
+Unfortunately, the Rosedale crime report finds that the recession has made property crime such as breaking and entering and automobile theft more common than ever before.
 These criminals often strike residential homes, but they also target neighbourhood businesses as well.

 In 2009, a Rosedale pharmacy was attacked by an armed criminal.
 The robber forced the door of the pharmacy open and injured two pharmacists who were working at the location.
 Armed with a gun, the suspect robbed the pharmacy and fled the area.
 Nearby schools were placed on lockdown for a brief while as a precaution.

 In some cases, criminals scout out homes for several weeks, determining the patterns of those who live there.
 Then they strike when they know no one will be home.
 They will even wear disguises and pretend to be construction workers or people from utility companies in order to watch homes unnoticed.

 In addition to a high-quality alarm system and monitored security cameras, windows bars and gates can certainly help protect your home.
 Strong locks such as deadbolts and reinforced doors and window frames are also good ways to prevent break-ins.
 As always, you have to ensure that you lock all of your windows and doors and set your alarm.

 Of course, breaking and entering and robbery are not the only crimes that take place in Rosedale, they are just the most common.